neotheicebird/scienceofsoul/_posts/2015-11-26-upon-reflection.md

 A baby was born somewhere… somewhere… and she cried…

 <p class="editors-note">
-Filarial was listening to two bands as he inferred the truth - *“Pavement”* and of course *“Husker Du”*.
-He likes to back his fiction with facts.”*
+Filarial was listening to two bands as he inferred the truth - “Pavement” and of course “Husker Du”.
+He likes to back his fiction with facts.
 </p>